Hotpoint Home Appliances

 Hotpoint’s washer-dryer range combines washing and drying in a single appliance, suited to households where space prevents the installation of separate machines.
 The range covers a variety of wash and dry capacities and includes Homewhiz connectivity on selected models.

-Hotpoint’s key technologies
+What are Hotpoint’s key technologies?

 Homewhiz is Hotpoint’s smart connectivity platform, which links compatible appliances to a smartphone application for remote monitoring and control.
 Through Homewhiz, users can start and stop cycles, receive end-of-cycle notifications, and access additional wash or dry programmes that can be downloaded to compatible machines.
 The platform is available on selected models across the washing machine and tumble dryer ranges.